izzy-dany/Task_Management_Application/README.md

 3. Navigate to the project directory: `cd Task_Management_System`
 4. Run the program: `python Task_Management_System.py`
 5. Follow the on-screen instructions to register users, add tasks, and view tasks.

+## LESSONS LEARNED
+- With this project, I was able to implement encapsulation by creating functions that

 ## Contributing 🤝